dartmouth-cs98/hack-a-thing-21f-2-isuru/README.md

 ## Acknowledgments

-This project is based on the following tutorial: https://data-flair.training/blogs/python-chatbot-project/ I had some experience in Python and machine learning so some of the code was done based on my intuition.
+This project is based on the [following tutorial](https://data-flair.training/blogs/python-chatbot-project/).
+I had some experience in Python and machine learning so some of the code was done based on my intuition.
 However, I was guided by the tutorial and the code for the GUI is from the tutorial.